v2.3.1 — Stable

 Frequently asked questions

 Yes.
-Open source under the MIT license — free for personal and commercial use.
+WormaCeptor is open source under the MIT license — free for personal and commercial use.
+It has zero cost and zero release build impact.

 Yes.
-Both can coexist in the same project.
-Migrate incrementally and remove Chucker when you’re ready.
+Both can coexist in the same project as OkHttp interceptors.
+Migrate incrementally and remove Chucker when you're ready.
+See the migration guide for step-by-step instructions.

-No. WormaCeptor’s UI is built with Compose internally, but your app can use XML Views, Compose, or both.
-No dependency on your UI toolkit.
+No. WormaCeptor's UI is built with Compose internally, but your app can use XML Views, Compose, or both.
+There is no dependency on your UI toolkit.

 Replace your debug stack.